 Finding a Position

 The length of the process depends on each applicant’s personal circumstances and may last from a couple of months to more than one year.
 After BEX confirms the applicant has passed the oral exam, a Diplomatic Security (DS) representative will meet with the applicant at BEX to start the clearance process the same day.
-The DS investigation depends on many factors beyond CA’s control and the time varies for each one to be completed.
+The DS investigation depends on many factors beyond GTM’s control and the time varies for each one to be completed.
 The applicant also needs to pass the suitability review and have a valid medical clearance for the onward post.
-Once these steps are complete and the CA-AEFM is fully certified, the CA-AEFM coordinator in HR/CDA/EL (Human Resources/Career Development and Assignments/Entry Level) and the CA-AEFM candidate discuss the sponsoring employee’s current tour of duty and follow-on assignment (if known) to identify a suitable position for the CA-AEFM.
+Once these steps are complete and the CA-AEFM is fully certified, the CA-AEFM coordinator in Global Talent Management /Career Development and Assignments/Entry Level (GTM/CDA/EL) and the CA-AEFM candidate discuss the sponsoring employee’s current tour of duty and follow-on assignment (if known) to identify a suitable position for the CA-AEFM.

 If all of the above requirements are met, you will receive an offer from the Registrar’s office approximately 6-8 weeks before the LNA orientation start date.
 Orientations are typically held three times per year from February to August.

-CA cannot guarantee a Consular position overseas when you are a fully certified CA-AEFM, but CA will do its best to match you with a job during the tour of duty of your sponsoring employee.
+GTM/CDA and CA cannot guarantee a Consular position overseas when you are a fully certified CA-AEFM, but GTM/CDA and CA will do their best to match you with a job during the tour of duty of your sponsoring employee.
 This is a multi-step process.
-First, CA consults with post to ensure they have a need and the space for an additional person in the Consular section and to identify the level of language training the CA-AEFM requires to be effective.
-Then, CA has to balance this required training with the employee’s assignment, taking into account any family considerations.
+First, GTM/CDA and CA consult to ensure there is a service needand to identify the level of language training the CA-AEFM requires to be effective.
+Then, GTM/CDA and CA have to balance this required training with the employee’s assignment, taking into account any family considerations.

 Consular positions overseas are filled by a group of people made up of Entry Level Officers and Limited Non-Career Appointments (LNAs).
 The LNA group includes Civil Service, Consular Fellows (who are hired either to fill a particular language-based vacancy announcement or who are current register candidates) and CA-AEFMs.
 Like the Civil Service candidates, CA-AEFMs know in advance of their position placement prior to being on boarded as a CA-AEFM.
 The Consular Fellows bid on available assignments during orientation.